gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-01-24 2hrs with TG studying and installing MS Prose and Tabulator.
+I continued with Prose and my notes at home.
+5h
 * 2019-01-23 Worked out how to allow users to move forward with imperfect examples, and to receive suggestions back from Exemplar: 3 phase interpretation, from a line to tabular orientation.
 Studied Tabulator (js library).
 5h
 * 2019-01-22 Exemplar examples are being extended to allow stateful interpretation by lifting the single i/o per example requirement and considering all "output" as results to retain through the example (i.e., state).
 Also researched JavaScript table libraries and will probably go with Tabulator.info.
 6h
 * 2019-01-21 Committed code to parameterize all SQL queries and allow user to omit 'reason's where s/he simply wants to map input to output.
 6h